ADITYA-CS/Endecry/README.md

 ```
 ### TESTING
 test directory contains a sample file.
 Use that file for testing.
-use this relative paht or you can use absolute paht
+use this relative path or you can use absolute path
 ```bash
 ../testing/file1.txt
 ```